1871–72 FA Cup: Second round

 In the second round Queen's Park and Donington School were again drawn together.
 This time the school club withdrew from the competition altogether, meaning that Queen's Park progressed to the quarter-final, still without having played a match.
-At Kennington Oval, The Royal Engineers easily beat a Hitchin team that could muster only eight players.
+At Kennington Oval, The Royal Engineers easily beat Hitchin that could muster only eight players.
 The match between Barnes and Hampstead Heathens ended in a draw after bad light stopped play.
 The committee ordered a replay (the first in FA Cup history), with the Heathens emerging victorious, despite playing both matches away from home and with only ten players.

 Replays

 Third round

-Due to there being an odd number of teams left in the competition, Queen's Park received a bye and thus reached the semi-finals without having played a match in the competition.
+The odd number of teams at this stage in the competition resulted Queen's Park receiving a bye and reach the semi-finals without having played a match in this round.
 The match between Wanderers and Crystal Palace finished in a draw; both teams were allowed through to the semi-finals.
 Royal Engineers completed the semi-final line-up after beating Hampstead Heathens.
 The Heathens never again entered the competition.